kwkou/815/articles/cloud-services-dotnet-multi-tier-app-using-service-bus-queues.md

         public ActionResult Submit()
         {
             // Get a NamespaceManager which allows you to perform management and
-            // diagnostic operations on your Service Bus Queues. var namespaceManager = QueueConnector.CreateNamespaceManager();
+            // diagnostic operations on your 服务总线 Queues. var namespaceManager = QueueConnector.CreateNamespaceManager();

             // Get the queue, and obtain the message count.